Feast on Scraps

 Feast on Scraps is an Alanis Morissette CD/DVD package released on December 10, 2002.
 The DVD was filmed during a concert in Rotterdam, Netherlands and the CD contains B-sides and unreleased studio tracks left off Morissette's album Under Rug Swept, which was released earlier that year.
 "Awakening Americans" and "Symptoms" were the only previously released songs to be omitted.

-A promotional-only double A-side of "Simple Together" and "Bent for U" was released in Europe, and "Offer" was released in Brazil, becoming very popular because at the time she appeared in a famous soap opera called Celebridade (Celebrity).
+A promotional-only double A-side of "Simple Together" and "Bent for You" was released in Europe, and "Offer" was released in Brazil, becoming very popular because at the time she appeared in a famous soap opera called Celebridade (Celebrity).

 "Simple Together" charted at No. 14 on Chile Top 20.

 "Fear Of Bliss" peak at No. 4 on the Digital Sales Top 100 chart.

 As of September 2008, Feast on Scraps had sold 76,000 copies in the United States according to Nielsen SoundScan.